ivandov/insights-for-twitter-fetcher/README.md

 ### Work Items
- - Persist the current fetch into a DB such as MongoDB or Cloudant
+ - Persist the current fetch into a DB such as MongoDB or Cloudant (WIP)
  - Set env variable for how far back to go on first query
  - Keep local cache longer than latest pull
  - Create Dockerfile for portability